amroabua/CSC325/Docs/Pipeline.md

 ### Challenges and Solutions:

-Setting up GitHub Pages deployment encountered few challenges, primarily related to configuring custom domains and ensuring smooth workflow execution.
+Setting up GitHub Pages deployment encountered few challenges, primarily related to getting our proeper github token and custom domains and ensuring smooth workflow execution.
 To address these challenges, we:

-- **Secured GitHub Token**: To enable the deployment workflow to access the repository and publish changes to GitHub Pages, we securely managed the GitHub token using GitHub Secrets.
+- **Secured GitHub Token**: To enable the deployment workflow to access the repository and publish changes to GitHub Pages, we securely managed the GitHub token using GitHub Secrets, I made my own secret using my Github account.
 This ensured that sensitive credentials are protected and not exposed in the workflow file.

 - **Domain Configuration**: Configuring custom domains required updating DNS records and configuring GitHub Pages settings.
 We carefully followed the documentation provided by GitHub and domain registrar to ensure proper configuration and seamless domain mapping.